dabblelab/gptanswers-node/README.md

-# GPT-3 Powered Knowledge Base Application
+# Building a GPT-3 Powered Knowledge Base App

 This is a GPT-3 powered knowledge base application.
 It's the example from the book [Exploring GPT-3](https://www.amazon.com/dp/1800563191) in Chapter 9.
 You can deploy and run this code in a few steps but you'll need the following: